jorgelbg/pinentry-touchid/README.md

 ## Configuration

-We recommend to disable the option to store the password in the macOS Keychain for the default pinentry-mac program with the following option:
+We recommend disabling the option to store the password in the macOS Keychain for the default pinentry-mac program with the following option:

 ```sh